-Prince William Congratulates England National Team: “Football Is Coming Home”
+Prince William Congratulates England National Team: ‘Football Is Coming Home’

 “We knew it was going to be such a different game after having extra time and penalties against Colombia, with all the emotion and the energy,” he continued.
 “We had to withstand a lot of physical pressure but the resilience of the team was crucial.”

-England will face off Croatia, which beat Russia on penalties later in the day, in next Wednesday’s game.
+England will next face off Croatia, which beat Russia on penalties later in the day.
+The semifinal game will be played on Wednesday.

-The team – as well as the island nation – has two valuable players to thank for its historic advance.
+The team, as well as the nation, has two valuable players to thank for its historic advance.
 Harry Maguire scored at the 30th minute, and Dele Alli used his head to make it a 2-0 in the 58th minute.

 “It’s always nice to score especially in occasions like this,” Alli said.
 I don’t think it was my best performance but to get a goal is unbelievable and it’s an amazing feeling to get to the semi-final.”

-Although the game was World Cup quarter-final, however, there were not many supporters on each side in the stadium, The Sun‘s Charlie Wyett observed, describing the atmosphere on the ground as “strangely subdued.”
+Although the game was a World Cup quarter-final, there were not many supporters on each side in the stadium, The Sun’s Charlie Wyett observed, describing the atmosphere on the ground as “strangely subdued.”